How to Become a Computer Programmer

 Written by Coursera Staff • Updated on

-Finance: Financial computer programmers may work for lending organizations, banks, credit processing companies, and many other financial industry organizations.
+• Finance: Financial computer programmers may work for lending organizations, banks, credit processing companies, and many other financial industry organizations.

-Health care: Computer programmers in the health care industry design and test cloud systems for holding and processing data, analytical solutions, and other types of healthcare-centered software products.
+• Health care: Computer programmers in the health care industry design and test cloud systems for holding and processing data, analytical solutions, and other types of health-care-centered software products.

-Agriculture: Computer programmers develop machine learning tools and AI applications to find the best way to increase crop yields and field use efficiency while reducing the use of chemicals, waste, and other harmful factors.
+• Agriculture: Computer programmers develop machine learning tools and AI applications to find the best way to increase crop yields and field use efficiency while reducing the use of chemicals, waste, and other harmful factors.

-Design: Working with and understanding digital materials is easier when a designer has computer programming skills.
-These skills give them the tools and background needed to carry out design tasks required for their jobs.
+• Design: Working with and understanding digital materials is easier when a designer has computer programming skills.
+These skills give them the tools and background needed to carry out the design tasks required for their jobs.

-Retail: Traditional retail stores are trying to compete by focusing on increasing online sales.
-Computer programmers play a crucial role in ensuring retail companies' websites and systems run efficiently for customers and employees.
+• Retail: Traditional retail stores are trying to compete by focusing on increasing online sales.
+Computer programmers play a crucial role in ensuring retail companies’ websites and systems run efficiently for customers and employees.

-Becoming a computer programmer
+How to become a computer programmer

 While there are different paths you can take to becoming a computer programmer, the essential steps are the same.
 Here’s a look at a typical timeline to becoming a computer programmer, step by step: